Marketing Reporting: KPIs, Tools and Templates To Consider in 2024

 A screenshot of Looker Data Studio, a powerful tool for building a marketing report.

-This free data visualization tool, formerly Google Data Studio, allows you to create custom dashboards and reports.
+This free data visualization tool, formerly Google Data Studio, allows you to create custom marketing dashboards and reports.
 It integrates with a variety of data sources, including Google Analytics, Google Ads, and Google Search Console.

 3. Databox